mamut343/Git-and-github-introduction/sample file.md

  	return difference

- def division(a, b):
+ def division(a, b): #this is for division

  	quotient = a / b

  	return quotient

  def multiplication(a, b):